How can I personalize email greetings with dynamic email content?

 By greeting subscribers with using their first names, like "Hello Jessica," you can really draw attention to your message.
 Personalized emails can lead to increased open rates, which is a great thing for your business.

-You can easily personalize your message using subscriber information gathered during the signup process by using the "Personalize" option located in the formatting block when using a text element.
+You can easily personalize your message using subscriber information gathered during the signup process by using the "Personalize" option located on the formatting bar when using a text element.
 Click within your text element to place the cursor where you would like the personalized greeting or subscriber information to appear and select the "Personalize" option.
 Select "Subscriber's info" from the drop down menu and select the type of personalization you would like to apply.

 For many of your subscribers, the result will be a friendly, personalized greeting.
 But what if some of your subscribers didn't provide their name when they signed up for your newsletter?